Gharibim/FoodKG/README.md

 **Run FoodKG**</br>
 All what you need to run the software is `python3 FoodKG.py`.
-You can find a simple input file in `Sample_Input` folder. </br> </br>
+You can find a sample input file in `Sample_Input` folder. </br> </br>

 **AGROVOC & AGROVEC**</br>
-Our space vectors `AGROVEC` can be found in `Prediction/AGROVEC/` and there are 2 vectos `vectors.300d.txt` which is the default vector that FoodKG uses.
-If you want to try `vectors.50d.txt` then just change the vector name in `prepare_Models.py`.
-Moreover, if you would like to use `glove.42B.300d.txt` or compare it to our vector, then just add the vector to `Prediction/AGROVEC/` and change the name in `prepare_Models.py`.
+FoodKG will run and use our space vector `AGROVEC` by default.
+Our vectors can be found in `Prediction/AGROVEC/`.
+There are 2 versions: `agrovec.300d.txt` and `agrovec.50d.txt`. </br>
+Moreover, if you would like to use `Glove` or any other vector instead of `AGROVEC`, then add the new vector in the same directory and change the name in `prepare_Models.py`.
 Get Glvoe from [here](https://nlp.stanford.edu/projects/glove/) </br>
-By default, the loaded words are `10000`, you can change the number in `prepare_Models.py`. </br>
+By default, the loaded words are `10000`, you can change the number in `prepare_Models.py`. </br></br>

-Our vector was trained using `AGROVOC` triples dataset, which get be found [here](http://aims.fao.org/agrovoc/releases). </br>
-To extract classes and instances, use SPARQL queries in `SPARQL_Queries` folder.
-</br> </br>

 **Relations Prediction**</br>
 FoodKG uses [Specialization Tensor Model (STM)](https://github.com/codogogo/stm) to predict triples predicates.
-We re-trained STM model on AGROVOC.
+However, we re-trained STM model on AGROVOC triples dataset.
 FoodKG will use our model `Prediction/relations_prediction/args.output` by default.

-To re-train this model, you can use the SPARQL Queries that can be found in `SPARQL_Queries` to extract AGROVOC instances, then check [STM Github](https://github.com/codogogo/stm) page to prepare the training data. </br></br>
+If you want to re-train the model by yourself, we provided for you the SPARQL queries that you need to extract the instances from a dataset `SPARQL_Queries`.
+In our case, we used `AGROVOC` triples dataset, which get be found [here](http://aims.fao.org/agrovoc/releases).
+After extracting the instances using SPARQL, check [STM Github](https://github.com/codogogo/stm) page to prepare the training data for STM. </br></br>